Kyuubang/Kyuubang.github.io/_writeup/2022-01-18-lastctf-helixsid.md

 imagepreview: https://user-images.githubusercontent.com/56214296/150106770-c98d66bc-4653-4cf1-a5e3-ad0345d1bb55.png
 ---

-few days ago I joined the CTF competition called LastCTF hosted by the Helixsid community held from 25 December 2021 until 11 January 2022.
+A few days ago I joined the CTF competition called LastCTF hosted by the Helixsid community held from 25 December 2021 until 11 January 2022.
 I think this is good for filling free time during school holidays.
 Mechanism the competition in jeopardy. the challenge would be spawned regularly.

 I reach the top 13 in the competition succeed with 7 flags.
 Not bad a start, keep it up!